-- a person registered as a medical practitioner under a law of a state or territory providing for the registration of medical practitioners; or - a person registered as a psychologist under a law of a state or territory providing for the registration of psychologists; or - a person who is a registered nurse within the meaning of section 3 of the Health Insurance Act 1973; or - a person who is a member of the Australian Association of Social Workers or is recognised by that Association as a person who is eligible to be a member of that Association; or - a person who is a court counsellor under the Family Law Act 1975; or - a person who is a manager or coordinator of a women's refuge or crisis and counselling service that specialises in domestic violence; or

-- a person who is in a position with: - decision-making responsibility for a women's refuge or a crisis and counselling service that specialises in domestic violence, that has a collective decision-making structure; and - responsibility for matters concerning domestic violence within the operations of that refuge or crisis service.
+- a person registered as a medical practitioner under a law of a state or territory providing for the registration of medical practitioners; or - a person registered as a psychologist under a law of a state or territory providing for the registration of psychologists; or - a person who is a registered nurse within the meaning of section 3 of the Health Insurance Act 1973; or - a person who is a member of the Australian Association of Social Workers or is recognised by that Association as a person who is eligible to be a member of that Association; or - a person who is a family consultant under the Family Law Act 1975; or - a person who is a manager or coordinator of a women's refuge or crisis and counselling service that specialises in family violence or who has: - decision-making responsibility for a women's refuge, or a women's and/or men's crisis and counselling service, that specialises in family violence, that has a collective decision-making structure; and - responsibility for matters concerning family violence within the operations of that refuge or crisis service.

-In the case of a report of domestic violence committed against a child, a competent person can also be an officer of the child welfare or child protection authorities of a state or territory.
+In the case of a report of family violence committed against a child, a competent person can also be an officer of the child welfare or child protection authorities of a state or territory.